 This category offers a resource to find your Lapidary supplies and Equipment.
-Currently we have Silicon Carbide grits and polishes and Diamond Saws. but please keep checking back as the range is always growing.
+Currently we have Silicon Carbide grits and polishes and Rock Tumblers. but please keep checking back as the range is always growing.

 Silicon carbide grits are widely used in the rock tumbling process to grind and pre polish your tumble stones.
 It is also used in vibratory laps and on flat laps for grinding and shaping stones.
 We offer a full range of grits and polishes for your Lapidary work in our Lapidary Supplies and Equipment category.